 There is great team effort behind CareFlight.
 Miami Valley Hospital (MVH) staff as well as police, fire, and emergency medical services (EMS) personnel, have extensive experience, and work together to save lives.

 A large percentage of all patients transported by CareFlight are brought to MVH.
 Often those needing care are trauma patients and are either flown from the scene or transferred from another facility for admission to MVH's Level I Trauma Center.
-The balance of those transported are cardiac, surgical, obstetrical, and other critical care patients.
+The balance of those transported are cardiac, surgical, obstetrical, pediatric, neonatal and other critical care patients.

 Overall, CareFlight works with many health care agencies and professionals to swiftly and safely transport patients between hospitals and directly from accident scenes.

 CareFlight ensures that teams that work together to provide medical care and transport for those in need are continuously educated on new information in the field.
-CareFlight nurses and paramedics provide continuing education in the form of medical lectures and safety training to rural hospitals, including local emergency personnel, to help give the region the best emergency care available.
+CareFlight nurses and paramedics provide continuing education in the form of medical lectures and safety training to hospitals, including local emergency personnel, to help give the region the best emergency care available.
 In addition, fire and local EMS departments are also trained by CareFlight teams in critical procedures such as landing zone set-up and self- and patient safety.
 The team educates local paramedics for their certification, as well.

 CareFlight also participates in many programs for the public, such as Drive Smart, a drug and alcohol awareness program for high school students.
-It ispresented by CareFlight, MVH Trauma, local police, fire, and EMS.
+It is presented by CareFlight, MVH Trauma, local police, fire, and EMS.
 This is a 60-minute program where an accident scene with casualties is simulated.
 The simulation of death and injury has been made as real as possible, in an effort to make students aware of the effects of bad choices.
 One student is given an alcohol test, while others go through the full procedure of being taken away by ambulance and CareFlight.
 This powerful simulation brings home the message of safety to a young, receptive audience, and also reminds all involved of the need to make smart driving decisions for the benefit of all on the road.